YahooArchive/mojito/docs/dev_guide/topics/mojito_resource_store.rst

 Description
 ~~~~~~~~~~~

-The ``selector`` addon maps contexts to selectors and then returns
-a priority-ordered list (POSL) of selectors.

-**Who might want to customize their own version of the addon?**

-Developers wanting to use heir own algorithm for creating the POSL or refine the mapping of contexts to selector.
+If you wish to use a different algorithm for to determine the selectors to use,
+you can implement your own version of this RS addon.
+It'll need to go in
+``addons/rs/selector.server.js`` in your application.

 .. _selector-reqs: